 If you buy a cross country ski with too much camber you will not be able to press down the skis and the underfoot wax zone will thereby not get in contact with the snow, which results in a backward glide.

 In comparison, if you buy too soft cross country skis, you will experience the opposite.
 You will get an amazing grip, but you will experience an extremely bad glide because the underfoot wax zone will be pressed too much and constantly down in the snow.
 This, therefore, emphasises the importance of finding cross country skis with the correct amount of camber.

 We recommend you choose classic cross country skis, which are approximately 20 - 25 cm taller than yourself.

 Cross country skis for skating can be defined by their long glide zone.
 This kind of cross country skiing is known for a long glide and no grip.
 Cross country skating skis also comes with a high amount of camber and with a shorter design, compared to classic cross country skis.
 Therefore, it’s again important to choose the right amount of camber, to get an optimal experience.
 The cross country skating style can be compared to the movements and the feeling of rollerskating.

 We recommend you choose skating cross country skis, which are approximately 10 - 15 cm taller than yourself.

 Cross country skis - BACKCOUNTRY

-The wider ski design will make sure that you will not drop down through the snow, since your body weight is distributed on a larger surface area.
-On some backcountry cross country skis skin can be mounted, in order to prevent you from sliding backwards.
+The wider ski design will make sure that you will not drop down through the snow since your body weight is distributed on a larger surface area.
+On some backcountry cross country skis, skins can be mounted, to help prevent you from sliding backward.
 Additionally, backcountry cross country skis are often designed with steel edges, for a good edge grip on icy snow.